astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/attitude.md

 ## Perseverance

 I probably don't need a chapter on this either, as this is a universal experience at this point throughout many professions.
-But beyond just perserverance, **perseverance with patience** seems to be the key while coding.
+But beyond just perseverance, **perseverance with patience** seems to be the key while coding.

 Yes, your code will break.
 Yes, you will be angry, frustrated, and/or disappointed.
 But